cognusion/go-jar/docs/Configuration.md

 ### bufferedfails: [number]

 If **buffered** is set, this is the number of times a request may fail before giving up.

+### consistenthashing: [true|false]

+**Default: false**
+If set, consistent hashing will be used on the pool, ensuring consistency and uniform distribution across pool members.

+### consistenthashname: [string]

+If **consistenthashing** is set, this value will be the field whose value is used as a hash key.

+### consistenthashsource: [header|cookie|request]

+If **consistenthashing** is set, this value specifies where to pull the value, specified by **consistenthashname**, for the hash key.
+For "header" and "cookie", it is paired with **consistenthashname** to choose which key from those maps is used.
+For "request" it is paired with **consistenthashname** to choose from one of "remoteaddr", "host", or "url".

 ### ec2affinity: [true|false]